 The Deputy Principal is responsible for the day-to-day management of SSO staff and line management of school-based SSO staff.
 Regular meetings are held for SSO staff.

 Staff utilisation policies:

 Due to the large number of students with special needs, many highly skilled and dedicated SSO staff are employed in both the mainstream school and the Disability Unit each year.
-In 2018 there are 24 SSO staff employed in these positions.

 Access to special staff: